deeztek/Hermes-Secure-Email-Gateway/updates/v260912/README.md

 `system_settings` keys, the ten scheduled job definitions, and the third-party malware signature databases.
 On that same gateway the operator's own 103 custom message rules were left untouched.

+### Legacy migration ends with this release

+The bare-metal to Docker migration path exists for gateways still on build 240815.
+It has always been scoped to that build alone, and it is the hardest of the three ways to arrive at a release: it reconciles an arbitrary older gateway against the current baseline without overwriting anything an operator changed.
+Every release that adds a seeded table has to teach it how to carry those rows.

+That cost only makes sense while there are gateways left to move. **v260912 is the final release that supports it.** If you are still on bare metal, migrate to this release.
+Afterwards the gateway is an ordinary v260912 install and upgrades by the normal path.

+Nothing about an already-migrated gateway changes.
+The removal affects only the ability to start a new migration.

 ### Post-migration verification